15 Types of Pigeons in Alabama

 These birds are bred to fly long distances, often over 500 miles.
 And since many of these races are held at night, you can use lamps on their legs to help them navigate.

-These types of pigeons in Alabama are known for their ability to navigate back home from any distance – estimated that they can find their way back as far as 600 miles away!
+These types of pigeons in Alabama are known for their ability to navigate back home from any distance – it is estimated that they can find their way back as far as 600 miles away!
 They’re also very good at carrying messages.

 But suppose you want to race your bird against another one.
 In that case, you’ll need a unique U.S. Department of Agriculture license first.

-For those who are just interested in watching or keeping some feathered friends around their homes, there are many different types of domestic pigeons too!
+For those who are just interested in watching or keeping some feathered friends around their homes, there are many different types of domestic pigeons, too!

 8. Fancy Pigeon